CVUA-RRW/FooDMe/docs/userguide/overview.md

 database using Basic Local Alignment Strategy (BLAST) and references satisfying specified similiraty critera are recovered.

+In most cases, only part of the database is relevant for each application.
+For this puprose it is possible to specify a taxonomic node (for example Vertebrates) to which to limit the BLAST search.

+Specific taxa can also be irrelevant, such as common contaminants or extinct species.
+This taxa can be provided as a list of identifiers in a text file and will be filtered out of the BLAST search.

-Because this typically results in a large number of matching results (and taxa), the matches can be post-filtered based on their alignment scores.
+Because this typically results in a large number of matching results (and taxa), the matches can be post-filtered based on their alignment quality as measured by the alignement bit-scores.

 #### Taxonomic consensus